New Diet Study Shows Megan Fox Vinegar Weight Loss Tip Burns Fat Faster, Blocks Starchy Foods

 In 2016, gluten-free and low-carb diets ranked high among popular celebrity weight loss diet tips.
-But in 2017, apple cider vinegar just may turn out to be the hot weight loss winner.
-In the past, celebrities including Megan Fox and Miranda Kerr have sworn by vinegar as the way to take off pounds, and now a new study indicates that apple cider vinegar may boost fat burn while blocking starchy foods.
+But in 2017, apple cider vinegar just might turn out to be the hot weight loss winner.
+In the past, celebrities including Megan Fox and Miranda Kerr have sworn by vinegar as the way to take off pounds, and now, a new study indicates that apple cider vinegar may boost fat burning while blocking starchy foods.

 Apple cider vinegar is known as ACV among those who are believers in its superfood magic, and the benefits reportedly include weight loss, whitening teeth, and even benefiting those with type-2 diabetes, according to Time.

-Carol Johnston, a professor in the School of Nutrition and Health Promotion at Arizona State University, is one of the experts who support the power of apple cider vinegar for weight loss.
+Carol Johnston, a professor in the School of Nutrition and Health Promotion at Arizona State University, is one of the experts who supports the power of apple cider vinegar for weight loss.
 At this point, she’s careful about overdoing the power of adding vinegar to the diet in order to help shed pounds.

 “My hunch is that it can, but that its impact would be subtle,” clarified Johnston.